TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug.rst

 Within TYPO3, a slug is always part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.

 A slug is usually added to a TCA-based database table, containing some rules for evaluation and definition.
+In the simpliest and most common case slugs are added to pages.
+A hierarchy of pages is often represented by a combined slug where from each page the characteristic last part is taken and the single segemnts are separated by slashes.
+Like this the resulting path of an URL is comparable with a filepath in any operating system.
-A slug is a segment of a URL, but it is not limited to be separated by slashes.
-Therefore, a slug can contain slashes.
+Slugs in TYPO3 are not limited to be separated by slashes or can contain slashes in a single path-segment.
+It's also not required to build hierarchical paths but it's possible to assign a single path-segment to every page even if a deep page hierarchy exists.
+In TYPO3 the only requirement is that a slug for each domain must be unique.

 If a TCA table contains a field called "slug", it needs to be filled for every existing record.
 It can be shown and edited via regular Backend Forms, and is also evaluated during persistence via DataHandler.